sophgo/sophon-sail/docs/source_en/module_python/sail.Bmcv.rst

 * color : tuple[int, int, int]

-The color of the line segments, in RGB format.
+The color of the line segments, in BGR format.

 * thickness : int